 The culture of Barcelona sprouts and is definitely worth visiting.
 It’s a Mediterranean pearl with nightlife, beach, and culture in one setting.

-So, why go to either of these destinations?
+So, why go to either Barcelona or New York?

 Below we’ll get a bit more int to the different aspects of the two cities.
 A lot more could be said about each destination, but below some of the most important things to notice are described.
-Finally, there’s a brief sum-up of the benefits of each destination before we dig into the pros and cons when we compare each city against each other.
+Finally, there’s a brief sum-up of the benefits of Barcelona and New York before we dig into the pros and cons when we compare each city against each other.

 The City That Never Sleeps